What are Details?

 If: the condition when the rule is triggered.

 Then: the action the rule takes.
+This includes Show, Hide, or Rename label.

 The Options section provides additional options for formatting your details view: